Character Timelines

 How spoiler filtering applies

-This means you can safely look up a character mid-series and see their journey so far without learning what happens in later books.
+This means you can safely look up a character mid-series and see their journey so far without learning what happens in later books - or even later chapters.